- Theresa Downs

 Aloha Wine Bar at 69-201 Waikoloa Beach Dr Queens Market Place Waikoloa Village, HI 96738 is the equivalent of your neighborhood bar.
 Casual and friendly, it offers a place for easy relaxation for locals and tourists alike.
 There are enough offerings in their surprisingly extensive wine list to please everyone in your crown.
 And, it’s gratifying to see that they offer different size pours so you can be adventuresome with your wine choices.
 Definitely recommend it as a place to either start or stop your evening.

-Everyone should pay a visit to the Vintage Cave Club just to see the amazing frescos if nothing else.
-The restaurant and bar are a visual delight.
-Located in the Ala Moana Shopping Center 1450 Ala Moana Blvd, Honolulu, Hawaii 96814 (this is not your usual shopping mall), it’s a quick jaunt from Waikiki and well worth it.
+Vintage Cave Club was a place to see the amazing frescos if nothing else.
+The restaurant and bar were a visual delight.
+Located in the Ala Moana Shopping Center 1450 Ala Moana Blvd, Honolulu, Hawaii 96814 (this is not your usual shopping mall), was a quick jaunt from Waikiki and well worth it.
 You do feel like you’re entering an exclusive cave.
 Boasting of an amazing wine list and wonderful Italian cuisine, we stopped by for just a quick look-see and a glass of sparkling and have put them on our list for a return visit and dinner.
 We suggest you do as well.
+Now closed, Vintage Cave Club was a private club with a restaurant featuring a "French-Japonais" menu in the Ala Moana Center in Honolulu, Hawaii.

 When we realized there was a winery within a 2 hour drive, we had to go.
 Volcano Winery was an interesting find.
 Located at 35 Pii Mauna Drive Volcano, Hawaii 96785, it features local wines with an exotic twist.
 All wines are now estate grown with some unique additions.
 Their 100% Symphony Dry wine is lovely with tropical fruit, apricot and peach notes and a crisp finish and the Pinot Noir was definitely lighter.. perfect to pair with fish.
 The most interesting was the winery’s pairing of guava fruit and white wine for a new type of dessert wine or a mead mixed with Macadamia nut honey or infused with tea.
 So, if you’re interested in expanding your taste buds and wine knowledge, pay a visit to Volcano Winery.